LichtargeLab/EA-Wavelet/README.md

 conda env create -f EAWavelet.yml
 ```
 ## Usage
-There are two main scripts for EAWavelet, vcf_to_dataframe_parallel.py and EA_wavelet analysis.py.
+There are two main scripts for GeneEMBED, vcf_to_dataframe_parallel.py and EA_wavelet analysis.py.
 The first of the two processes a VCF annotated with EA or PPh2 into a data matrix of patient specific p(VIS) scores.
-The second performs the actual EAWavelet analysis.
+The second performs the actual GeneEMBED analysis.

 Before running the pipeline, ensure activation of the virtual enviornment:
 ```bash